 Listed below are some typical excesses that are synonymous with comprehensive car insurance:

-A fee agreed by both the insurer and insured to be jointly contributed when a claim is being made.
+A fee agreed by both the insurer and insured to be jointly contributed when a claim is being made, applicable to all claims as a basic excess.
 Can apply with a different excess or standalone.

 Drivers under 25 years are liable to pay this excess upon making a claim.
 Some of the kinds of excess that apply to drivers under 25 include:

 To strengthen the way car insurance works, let's consider an example.
-Let's say your insurance policy has an excess of R25,000 and you happen to be in an accident that leads you to make a claim of R100,000.
+Let's say your insurance policy has an excess of R25,000 and you happen to be in an accident that results in a total loss of R100,000.
 Your insurer will retain the first R25,000 and give you the remaining balance of R75,000.

 Take another scenario in which you are involved in an accident with damages worth R6,000.
 If you have an insurance excess of R500, your insurer will pay R5500 with you having paid the excess to the garage fixing your car.

 So, can you get a refund on your excess?
 Yes, you can.
 However, certain conditions have to be fulfilled.
-Here are two ways you can address this:
+Here are two ways this can be done:

 If requested by the client, most providers will waive the excess.
 Here, the client will demonstrate that they were not responsible for the accident and will tell the provider who was and how to reach them.